 Don't even think about changing wheels/tires until your Mirage passes a 4-wheel alignment check.

 If your Mirage has a rear wheel alignment problem, you want this corrected while you still have the OEM wheels/tires on the car to keep the warranty process simple.
-Dealers will blame aftermarket wheels and non-OEM size tires for any alignment issues you have.
-That's a load of BS...but why take a chance?
-Also remember that a LOT of Mirages don't come from the factory with the front end aligned properly.
+Dealers will blame aftermarket wheels and non-original size tires for any alignment issues you have.
+That's complete BS...but why take a chance?

 ALWAYS GET AN ALIGNMENT CHECK DONE FIRST...EVEN IF YOUR MIRAGE IS BRAND NEW.